Skip to content

 • Detailed registration process — the online portal hasn't been publicly previewed

-The New C5 Planning Use Class
+The Proposed C5 Planning Use Class — Consulted On, Not Yet in Force

 What this means for existing hosts: